mina-j/Library/README.md

 # LIBRARY
  This is a web-application for the purposes of a library.
-All componments were developed using Node.js, Angular with Express and MongoDB.
+All components were developed using Node.js, Angular with Express and MongoDB.